arranbrown99/COVID_simulation/README.md

+# AI Coursework
+Using VIRL in order to write a learning agent, an AI which can choose the best actions each week of a COVID-19 simulation.
+Various agents wer implemented including Q-learning, and Q-learning with a neural network for parameter optimistion as well as policy search.

+Below is the README.md for VIRL.

 # ViRL

 ViRL is an Epidemics Reinforcement Learning Environment.
 Agents are tasked with controlling the spread of a virus with one of four non-medical policy interventions: